Should investors consider happiness rather than GDP?

 3. Social unrest after the pandemic: Could the pandemic expose weak “G”?

 Governments have had a difficult balancing act to navigate during the pandemic where lockdowns enacted to protect physical health have damaged mental health, hurt incomes and lost jobs.
 Helped by an unprecedented amount of government support, surveys so far have shown surprising resilience in subjective happiness last year when it comes to evaluating life.

 The shift to whether we should pursue wellbeing rather than GDP growth is underway and figuring out what makes society happy helps us identify the risks to the global economy from S.

-Our finding highlights that social considerations stem from strong governance: In “ESG”, “S” is underpinned by G. For equity investors, this is consistent with the growing recognition that taking care of stakeholders has positive business benefits.
+Our finding that countries with low corruption are happier highlights that social considerations stem from strong governance: In “ESG”, “S” is underpinned by G. For equity investors, this is consistent with the growing recognition that taking care of stakeholders has positive business benefits.
 This new social contract is here to stay and active investment managers play an important role in holding executives to account.

 Just as GDP growth rates do not explain market performance, wellbeing does not usually impact markets much either at a country level.
 Companies are punished for poor governance standards, but countries rarely are unless there is social unrest which fuels political change or countries are subject to international sanctions, leaving markets vulnerable to capital outflows.
 From this perspective, rather than seeking return from “happy” markets, macro investors integrating ESG into their framework should instead consider the risks to their investments from unhappy markets.

 - How does direct real estate deliver dependable diversification?

 - How do retail investors feel about returns from sustainable investing?

 - Five charts which explain what is going on with inflation

 - Is India the next great convergence story?